Good Food, Good Mood

 So here is my typical grocery list:

-Meats: thin sliced chicken breast, ground turkey, fish (usually salmon or tuna), eggs, egg whites, turkey bacon, natural sliced deli turkey (without nitrates/nitrites, color, or preservatives)
+Meats: chicken breast or tenderloins, ground turkey, fish (usually salmon or tuna) or shrimp, eggs, turkey bacon, natural sliced deli turkey (without nitrates/nitrites, color, or preservatives)

-Dairy: almond milk, 2% cheddar cheese, shredded low skim mozzarella, cottage cheese, plain greek yogurt, hummus, unsalted butter
+Dairy: almond milk, low-fat cheddar cheese, low skim mozzarella, cottage cheese, plain greek yogurt, hummus, unsalted butter

-Produce: berries, bananas, apples, spring mix, cucumber or celery, baby carrots, asparagus or brussel sprouts, onion, minced garlic, bell peppers, tomatoes, avocado, sweet potatoes, cilantro, and ginger
+Produce: berries, bananas, apples, spring mix, cucumber or celery, baby carrots, asparagus or brussel sprouts, onion, minced garlic, bell peppers, tomatoes, avocado, sweet potatoes, mini potatoes, cilantro, and ginger

-Pantry: rolled oats, natural peanut butter (no hydrogenation or sugar added), semisweet chocolate chips (#health), coconut sugar, local or organic honey, protein bars (usually Quest), sweet potato chips, mixed nuts or trail mix, high-protein granola, seed or multi-grain bread, Flatout wraps or other high-protein and fiber tortillas
+Pantry: rolled oats, natural peanut butter (no hydrogenation or added sugars), dark chocolate (#health), local honey, protein bars, sweet potato or veggie chips, mixed nuts or trail mix, high-protein granola, seed or sourdough bread, Flatout wraps or other low-carb tortillas

-Condiments: organic ketchup, natural jam (no or low added sugar), Apple Cider Vinegar (with "the mother"), Valentina hot sauce, coconut or avocado oil, real maple syrup (like from the tree, not that sugary mess of high fructose corn syrup), and usually organic salsa too
+Condiments: organic ketchup, natural jam (no or low added sugar), Apple Cider Vinegar (with "the mother"), hot sauce or buffalo sauce, coconut oil, real maple syrup (like from the tree, not that sugary mess of high fructose corn syrup), and fresh salsa

-Beverages: lots of sparkling water, wine or spiked water, and espresso
+Beverages: sparkling water, wine or spiked waters, and can't forget my espresso

 And if you have a craving that will fit into your macros - FIT IT.
 Then EAT IT. and ENJOY LIFE!
 It's all about balance.
 Consistency over perfection always.